cabo/ace-aif/draft-ietf-ace-aif.md

 The security considerations of {{-coap}} apply.
 Some wider issues are discussed in {{-seccons}}.

+The semantics of the authorization information defined in this documents are that of an *allow-list*: everything is denied until it is explicitly allowed.

 When applying these formats, the referencing specification needs to be careful to:

-* ensure that the cryptographic armor employed around this format fulfills the security objectives, and that the armor or some additional information included in it with the AIF information unambiguously identifies the subject to which the authorizations shall apply, and
+* ensure that the cryptographic armor employed around this format fulfills the referencing specification's security objectives, and that the armor or some additional information included in it with the AIF information (1) unambiguously identifies the subject to which the authorizations shall apply and provides (2) any context information needed to derive the identity of the object to which authorization is being granted from the object identifiers (such as, for the data models defined in the present specification, the scheme and authority information that is used to construct the full URI), and

-* ensure that the types used for `Toid` and `Tperm` provide the appropriate granularity so that application requirements on the precision of the authorization information are fulfilled, and that all parties understand `Toid`/`Tperm` pairs to signify the same operations.
+* ensure that the types used for `Toid` and `Tperm` provide the appropriate granularity and precision so that application requirements on the precision of the authorization information are fulfilled, and that all parties understand `Toid`/`Tperm` pairs to signify the same operations.